The strategy behind the new $1 million reward in the Nancy Guthrie investigation

 Then, the Guthrie family offered their million-dollar reward.

-Since the details of the reward were made public, a source familiar with the investigation told CNN, investigators have received more than 750 credible tips.
+Since the details of the reward were made public, the FBI told CNN investigators have received more than 750 credible tips – among a total of about 23,000 tips collected since the beginning of the investigation.

 And while the number is significantly lower than the thousands of calls the tipline received earlier in the investigation, experts say that could be by design.